-- Regular sexually transmitted disease tests help prevent exposure and help you know what you may have been exposed to in the past.
-This technique will help you and your doctor know if an Anal cancer test is suitable for you.
+- Regular tests help prevent exposure and help you know of any diseases.
+And so, this technique will help you and your doctor know if an anal cancer test is suitable for you.

 - Limit the number of sexual partners.
 Many partners increase the risk of HPV and HIV infection.

 - Use a condom during sexual activity.
-However, while condoms can be protected from HIV, they cannot be protected entirely from HPV.
+However, while condoms protect from HIV, they cannot be protect HPV entirely.

 - No smoking is also one of the Preventions of Anal Cancer.